-- Ruby Receptionists serves small law firms with cheerful, caffeinated, friendly receptionists, and an infectious company culture (“We see every call as an opportunity to make someone’s day …”).
-Learn more about Ruby Receptionists.
+- Ruby delivers virtual receptionist and live chat for small law firms with cheerful, caffeinated, friendly receptionists and an infectious company culture.
+Learn more about Ruby

 How to Choose a Virtual Receptionist

 To help you choose the best fit for your firm, here are some key questions to consider:

 - Do you need a dedicated team of receptionists?
 Some companies distribute incoming calls among dozens or hundreds of receptionists.
 When someone answers, they will get a script with your custom greeting and (probably) a pronunciation guide, but they won’t get to know your firm.
 Other companies assign your firm a small team and work with you to train them on call handling.
 Of course, this may also have implications for price and availability.

 - What availability do you need?
 It’s tempting to assume 24/7/365 is better, but there may be tradeoffs.
 For example, some companies use local receptionists during regular business hours, but remote call centers in other time zones for overnight shifts.
 If you prefer a small, dedicated team, it may not be possible to get 24/7/365 without increasing the size of the team or using additional receptionists after hours.
 And 24/7/365 is often (but not always) more expensive, too.

 - What do you need besides just reception?
 You can get a virtual receptionist just for answering the phone, but many offer additional services like appointment scheduling and confirmation, client intake, live chat, or even taking payments and getting retainer agreements signed.
 Some services may cost you more than just the additional minutes.

 - How do you want to pay?
 Most virtual receptionists charge by the minute, but you can find those that charge by the call or offer unlimited or customized plans.
 Depending on the kinds of calls your firm tends to get, certain plans might be a better fit for your firm’s needs.